 - Nǐ kàn wán shūle!

-Effort and behavior-based praise in Chinese and English
+Effort and behavior-based praising words for kids in Chinese and English

-The following phrases can help reinforce that our children’s effort and ideas are useful!
+The following phrases can help reinforce that our children’s efforts and ideas are useful!

 - You were very focused!